 So what do you get with each version?
 The free software is easy to use and provides a decent experience, with solid speeds, quality output, and up to 4K resolution.
 The one downside is you don’t have very many format options to choose from, although there are still more than a dozen, including MOV, MP3, AVI, and MP4.
 Additional formats come with the Pro version, along with better speeds, additional profiles, and more custom settings.

-If you decide to upgrade, there are two ways you can go about it.
+If you decide to upgrade, there are two ways to do so.
 Either select the Pro package, which gives you access to all additions, or buy individual features separately.
 These include a Video Pack (which lets you convert VC-1 and MPEG-2 files) and Cloud Connect (a feature that enables you to sync videos from Dropbox and Google Drive).
 There’s also a DTS-HD Plug-In, a DFX Audio Enhancer, and an option to eliminate ads.

 DivX Converter is also available for Windows.

 Price: Although the free version comes with ads and upsells, you’ll never have to pay a penny for it and it does work well.
-Add-ons prices vary, but the full Pro version is currently half of at $19.99, which isn’t bad for a lifetime plan.
+Add-on prices vary, but the full Pro version is currently half off at $19.99, which isn’t bad for a lifetime plan.

 Pros:

-• Lots of options come with Pro version
+- Lots of options come with the Pro version

 Cons: